Saint: Canonization

 The Orthodox belief is that God reveals saints through answered prayers and other miracles.
 Saints are usually recognised by their local community, often by people who directly knew them.
 As their popularity grows they are often then recognised by the entire Church through the Holy Spirit.
 The word canonization means that a Christian has been found worthy to have his name placed in the canon (official list) of saints of the Church.
 The formal process of recognition involves deliberation by a synod of bishops.
-The Orthodox Church does not require the manifestation of miracles, as it does in Roman Catholicism; what is required is evidence of a virtuous life and prior local veneration of the saint.
+The Orthodox Church does not require the manifestation of miracles, as it does in Catholicism; what is required is evidence of a virtuous life and prior local veneration of the saint.

 If the ecclesiastical review is successful, this is followed by a service of glorification in which the saint is given a day on the liturgical calendar to be celebrated by the entire Church.
 This does not, however, make the person a saint; the person already was a saint and the Church ultimately recognized it.

 As a general rule, only clergy will touch relics in order to move them or carry them in procession; however, in veneration the faithful will kiss the relic to show love and respect toward the saint.
 The altar in an Orthodox Church usually contains relics of saints, often of martyrs.
 Church interiors are covered with the icons of saints.
 When an Orthodox Christian venerates icons of a saint he is venerating the image of God which he sees in the saint.